Wendy's same-restaurant sales miss estimates

-(Reuters) - U.S. burger chain Wendy’s Co (WEN.O) on Wednesday missed Wall Street estimates for same-restaurant sales in North America as fewer customers visited its outlets amid intense competition with bigger rivals such as McDonald’s Corp (MCD.N).
+Feb 21 (Reuters) - U.S. burger chain Wendy’s Co reported on Wednesday a smaller-than-expected rise in fourth-quarter sales at its restaurants in North America as fewer customers visited its outlets compared with its rivals such as McDonald’s Corp.

-The sales miss comes despite Wendy’s more diverse “4 for $4” value menu, which had helped the burger chain’s sales gain in the past few quarters.

-The lack of any other new value menu items may have led sales trends to slow, RBC Capital Markets analysts wrote in a pre-earnings note.

 Same-restaurant sales in North America rose 1.3 percent in the quarter.
 Analysts on average were expecting same-store sales to rise 1.8 percent, according to research firm Consensus Metrix.